 We may hold your personal information in either electronic or hard copy form.
 We take reasonable steps to protect your personal information from misuse, interference and loss, as well as unauthorised access, modification or disclosure and we use a number of physical, administrative, personnel and technical measures to protect your personal information.
 However, we cannot guarantee the security of your personal information

 6. Accessing your personal information

 You have the right to access the personal information that we hold about you.
-You can contact us in writing, by email or by telephone and request access to your personal information.
-Our contact details are set out in Section 9 of this Policy.
+You can contact us by email and request access to your personal information.
+Our contact details are email@example.com.
 We will always try to meet your request within a reasonable time.